 From the center of each row to the center of the next row is 4 feet in our best fields.
 We started off at 30 inches and found that too close then went to 36 inches and now are at 4 feet.
 This leaves enough room for us to walk between the rows harvesting and to take care of maintenance without injuring the plants (injuries leave wounds perfect for hosting spores of fungus and makes them susceptible to virus etc) We build 8 rows then have a maintenance path/road.
 This road should equate to your personal equipment.
 Ours are plenty wide for our 4 and 6 wheelers.
 We have 3 six wheelers and 3 four wheelers now and use them every single day throughout the season.
 Our favorite lay out is 5 of these blocks/sections of 8 rows then an access road for a total of 40 rows in each field.
 We grow grass in the maintenance rows, kept mowed regularly.

-Generally speaking plants within the row should have 18 to 26 inches between plants.
+Generally speaking plants within the row should have 24 to 30 inches minimum between plants.
 The balance is enough for air flow but close enough to be efficient in harvesting and to assist in holding up each other.
 We plant generally 18 inches within our rows.